HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : PTLB    ( 0x3C ): 0         :T : 0                                    : a         : b         :
+   : PTLB    ( 0x3C ): 0         :T :M : seg : 0                           : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

-The DTLB instruction removes a translation from the instruction or data TLB by marking the entry invalid.
-The virtual address is encoded in "a" for the segment register and "b" for the offset.
+The PTLB instruction removes a translation from the instruction or data TLB by marking the entry invalid.
+The "seg" field selects the segment register for forming the virtual address.
+A zero will use the upper two bits of the computed address offset to select among SR4..SR7.
+Otherwise SR1..SR3 are selected.

 The "T" bit indicates whether the instruction or the data TLB is addressed.
 A value of zero references the instruction TLB, a value of one refers to the data TLB.

+The "M" bit indicates base register increment.
+If set, a negative value in general register "a" will form the address by adding the content to the base register "b" before the TLB operation, otherwise after the TLB operation.

 #### Operation

 ```
    if ( !
 ST.[ PRIV ] ) privilegedOperationTrap( );

+   if ( instr.[12..13] == 0 ) seg = segSelect( offset );
+   else                       seg = instr.[12..13];

+   if ( instr.[11] ) offset = GR[b] + GR[a];
+   else              offset = GR[b];

+   GR[b] = GR[b] + GR[a];

    if ( instr.[T] )
       if ( searchDataTlbEntry( SR[a], GR[b], &entry )) purgeDataTlbEntry( SR[a], GR[b], &entry );